-Why you might want a pure coconut oil soap recipe
+Why you might want a pure coconut soap recipe

-Traditionally, soaps are made from several oils blended to balance cleansing/moisturizing/and lathering properties.
+A simple castile soap is made of only olive oil, and it is nourishing and easy to make, however the bars are often soft and do not last long.
+Traditionally, soaps are made from several oils blended to balance cleansing/moisturizing/and lathering and lasting properties.
 In the soap making world one of the well known “rules” is that a soap should never be made of more than 30% coconut oil

 However if you want to make a pure coconut oil soap for using on your skin, it is possible!
 There is a method called ‘super fatting’ where you add additional fats over and above that which is calculated to react with the lye.
 The additional fats that don’t have a matching amount of lye to saponify it will remain as oils in the soap.